 At Penn State Health Children’s Hospital, we are committed to pediatric diabetes education and management.
 Your child’s well-being is our top priority.
 Our diabetes team includes:

 - Social workers

 Education sessions will be both individual and in a small group setting.
 You and your child will learn about blood sugar levels, insulin therapy, nutrition and many other techniques for controlling diabetes to avoid complications.
 We also provide follow-up classes for continued support, including individual sessions with our diabetes nurse educator to review what you’ve learned, as well as an insulin pump education and support program.

 Both type 1 and type 2 diabetes can occur at any age, but a child is more likely to be diagnosed with type 1 diabetes.
-Our Penn State Children’s Hospital experts treat pediatric diabetes with a team approach.
+Our Penn State Health Children’s Hospital experts treat pediatric diabetes with a team approach.
 You, your child and your entire family are part of that team – and just as important as the medical professionals.
 Keeping diabetes under control focuses on blood sugar levels that are controlled with insulin therapy (injections or a pump) and an appropriate diet with exercise.
 Although there is no cure for diabetes, children with this disease can lead a nearly normal childhood and adolescence if their disease is kept under control.